Skip to main content

 The taxation levels under the legalization initiative falls in the mainstream when compared to other states.
 Most states impose an excise tax on cannabis of 10-15% in addition to their regular sales tax.
 Based on available information, New Jersey appears to have the lowest tax burden of 6.625% plus a variable local tax of up to 2%; the state of Washington, on the other hand, levies a 37% excise tax, plus 6.5% state sale tax and additional local state tax.

-How much tax revenue would Ohio collect from adult-use marijuana?
+How much tax revenue did Ohio collect from the marijuana industry?

 How will money be spent?